 Talk - Opportunities are planned to increase and develop vocabulary and language.
 This provides high quality talk for themselves, to each other and adults.
 There are high expectations and planned modelling of language.

 Expectations- We have the highest expectations for all of our children.
 The provision provides challenge for all children and ensures that children are developing their knowledge and skills.
 Busy time is always purposeful, where we ensure that children always challenge themselves and further their own learning.
 Planning ensures that adults teach and move all children’s learning on through play.

 In Year 2 we transition children from continuous provision into a more traditional schooling approach.
 The children's interests remain at the heart of the Year 2 curriculum and we explore this through our 'Making A Difference' approach.

 Year 2 Learning

 Maths and English are the key focus for Year 2 children in the mornings, as well as Phonics through the Read Write Inc program.
-Children are taught Maths through the White Rose Maths scheme with a focus on number and calculation skills.
-In writing the Year 2 children learn through Talk 4 Writing and bring the texts they are learning to life.

 In the afternoons the children are taught the foundation subjects (Science, Geography, History, Art, DT).
 The children experience this in line with our 'Making A Difference' curriculum and enjoy hands on experiences that in turn result in our children being able to make a difference in the school, local and national community.
-Year 2 children also have PE, Forest School and Computing in the afternoons.
+Year 2 children also have PE, Forest School, music and Computing in the afternoons.